shenjiaxing/shenjiaxing.github.io/_pages/rpgadmission.md

 It is helpful if your email also includes:

-- the subject line **“RPG Application – Your Name – Research Area”**
+- The subject line **“RPG Application – Your Name – Research Area”**
-- a short paragraph explaining why you are interested in A2HD
+- A short paragraph explaining why you are interested in A2HD

 After an initial discussion, shortlisted candidates may be invited to proceed with the formal university application.